 It is very common for couples to have differing superannuation balances.
-This is especially if one has been employed in a part-time capacity, temporarily taken time off work to take care of the children or differ in age, occupation and income.
+This is especially if one has been employed in a part-time capacity, temporarily taken time from work to care for the family, or differ in age, occupation and income.

 There are some opportunities for couples to equalise their personal superannuation accounts.
 This helps to ensure they maximise their available retirement savings and income in retirement.
 This strategy is referred to as a spouse equalisation strategy.